Quintron

 Quintron (real name Robert Rolston; born c.
-1967 in Germany) is an American musician and leader of the eponymous one-man-band, "Quintron".
+1967 in Germany) is an American musician and one-man-band.
 He is a nightclub organist and inventor, who has patented a number of his own inventions and often performs at his own private club, the Spellcaster Lodge in New Orleans.
 He frequently performs with his wife, musician and puppeteer Panacea Pussycat (also known as Miss Pussycat), co-founder of the 9th Ward's defunct Pussycat Caverns.